Jevaughnmckenzie/exceptional-realty-bootstrapped/README.md

 # Exceptional Realty Website (Bootstrapped Version)

 This is an example website using the Twitter Bootstrap v3 framework.
-More information can be found on Google.
-Duh.
+More information can be found on https://getbootstrap.com.